OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.3/office.context.md

 ### Namespaces

-[mailbox](office.context.mailbox.md): Provides access to the Outlook add-in object model for Microsoft Outlook.
+[mailbox](office.context.mailbox.md): Provides access to the Outlook add-in object model for Microsoft Outlook and Microsoft Outlook on the web.

 ### Members

-#### displayLanguage: String
+####  displayLanguage :String

 Gets the locale (language) in RFC 1766 Language tag format specified by the user for the UI of the Office host application.